 - chronic wear on the disks and joints of your neck, which is called cervical spondylosis

 - joints that are pushed out of their normal positions, which are called dislocations

 - abnormal growths on the bones, or bone spurs

 - spinal deformities

-- swelling around the vocal cords (croup)
+- swelling around the vocal cords, which is called croup

 - a foreign object that is lodged in your throat or airway